The Inversion Symmetry of the WDVV Equations and Tau Functions: The Topological Deformations

 Here the function $z$ is defined as in \eqref{zh-10-6}.
 The first equality is a consequence of the quasi-triviality of the bihamiltonian structure $(P_1, P_2)$ (see \cite{DLZ}), since we have proved $[P_i^{[0]}, \Lambda^{[0]}]=0$.
 The second equality is verified in the proof of Proposition \ref{prp-reci}.
 The lemma is proved. \end{prf}

 1em

-\begin{prfn}{Theorem \ref{thm62}} From the above lemma it follows that both the hierarchy \eqref{hier-tran} and the topological deformation $\{\hat{\p}_{\alpha,p}\hat{w}^{\beta}\}$ of the principal hierarchy for $\hat{F}(\hat{v})$ possess local bihamiltonian structures, these bihamiltonian structures have the same leading terms which form a semisimple bihamiltonian structure of hydrodynamic type.
+\begin{prfn}{Theorem \ref{thm62}} From the above lemma it follows that both the hierarchy \eqref{hier-tran} and the topological deformation $\{\hat{\p}_{\alpha,p}\hat{w}^{\beta}\}$ of the principal hierarchy for $\hat{F}(\hat{v})$ possess local bihamiltonian structures, these bihamiltonian structures have the same leading terms which form a semisimple\footnote{A bihamiltonian structure of hydrodynamic type is semisimple if the eigenvalues of the $(1,1)$ tensor $r^i_j=(g_2)^{ik}(g_1)_{kj}$ are non-constant and distinct, where $g_1, g_2$ are the metrics associated to the hydrodynamic bihamiltonian structures.
+The bihamiltonian structures obtained from a semisimple conformal solution of the WDVV equation is always semisimple.
+This notion is not explicitly used in the present paper either.} bihamiltonian structure of hydrodynamic type.

-From Theorem 2.5.7 of \cite{SZ} it follows that Miura type transformations preserve Schouten brackets, so if two bihamiltonian structures are related by a Miura type transformations, then this transformation transforms a bihamiltonian vector field to a bihamiltonian vector field.
+From Theorem 2.5.7 of \cite{SZ} it follows that Miura type transformations preserve Schouten-Nijenhuis brackets, so if two bihamiltonian structures are related by a Miura type transformations, then this transformation transforms a bihamiltonian vector field to a bihamiltonian vector field.
 By using this fact and the result of Corollary 1.9 of \cite{DLZ} we know that in order to prove the equivalence of two hierarchies under Miura type transformations, we only need to show that their bihamiltonian structures are equivalent.
-According to the general results of \cite{LZ, DLZ}, two bihamiltonian structures of the type considered here with same leading terms are equivalent if and only if their central invariants coincide.
+According to the general results of \cite{DLZ, LZ}, two bihamiltonian structures of the type considered here with same leading terms are equivalent if and only if their central invariants\footnote{The notion of central invariants is introduced in \cite{DLZ, LZ} to characterize infinitesimal deformations of a bihamiltonian structure of hydrodynamic type.
+They are defined by certain tensor coefficients that appear in the first six terms of the deformed bihamiltonian structure.
+Since their explicit definition will occupy too much space and we never use it in the present paper, we omit it.
+In fact, all deformations considered in this paper have central invariants $\frac1{24}$.} coincide.
 It is proved in \cite{DLZ2} that the topological deformation of the bihamiltonian structure of a principal hierarchy has central invariants $\frac1{24}$, so we have

-On the other hand, it is shown in \cite{SZ} that if a reciprocal transformation transforms a \textit{local bi-Jacobi} (i.e. bihamiltonian) structure to a local one, then it preserves the central invaraints, which implies
+On the other hand, it is shown in \cite{SZ} that if a reciprocal transformation transforms a \textit{local bi-Jacobi} (i.e. bihamiltonian) structure to a local one, then it preserves the central invariants, which implies

 so $c_i(\tilde{P}_1, \tilde{P}_2)=c_i(\hat{P}_1, \hat{P}_2)$, $i=1, \dots, n$.
 The theorem is proved. \end{prfn}

 The above theorem only ensures the existence of the Miura type transformation relating the two integrable hierarchies.
 We now consider the explicit form of this transformation.